itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

     filterHelp("cvMedianBlur")

-You can see a detailed description of the filter "medianFilter".
+You can see a detailed description of the filter "cvMedianBlur".

 Step 4: Insert the filter-call into the script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^